-- Review the current zone boundaries and establish new zones that comply with the major land use designations referred to in the table and plan above; - Clarify the classification of commercial and industrial uses to better reflect the employment and business markets, and include any activity having the potential to contribute to the economic dynamism of the City Centre; - Review the authorized uses for each zone in accordance with the detailed land use designations; - Allow parking structures/lots as a distinct use; - Develop particular provisions for a new type of mixed-use zones governing the building siting, materials and dimensions, the development of open space and ancillary buildings; - Revise the minimum density upward, especially residential density, to adhere to the average density of at least 35 dwellings per hectare, in compliance with the minimum density threshold recommended in the Montreal Urban Agglomeration Land Use and Development Plan (Carte 32 - Modulation de la densité résidentielle);
+- Review the current zone boundaries and establish new zones that comply with the major land use designations referred to in the table and plan above; - For the mixed-use zones, establish specific provisions for residential uses and other sensitive land uses based on the potential nuisances caused by the proximity of the highway, major thoroughfares and the railway of the future metropolitan electric network (REM). - Clarify the classification of commercial and industrial uses to better reflect the employment and business markets, and include any activity having the potential to contribute to the economic dynamism of the City Centre; - Review the authorized uses for each zone in accordance with the detailed land use designations; - Allow parking structures/lots as a distinct use; - Develop particular provisions for a new type of mixed-use zones governing the building siting, materials and dimensions, the development of open space and ancillary buildings;

-- In the case of Rf residential zones, relax the standards related to type, lot coverage and building height; - In the case of Rf residential zones, remove from the Particular Provisions Table notes 32 and 33, which require a comprehensive plan, athe grouping of several properties and a minimum percentage of family housing before a redevelopment can be authorized; - Revise the setbacks according to the carachteristics of public thoroughfare and the desired urban form, rather than by building type; - Reduce the minimum habitable area per dwelling unit; - Allow sharing of parking areas by several properties; - Relax the requirements in number of parking spaces per use based on the zone's proximity to the multimodal transit station.
+- Revise the minimum density upward, especially residential density, to adhere to the average density of at least 35 dwellings per hectare, in compliance with the minimum density threshold recommended in the Montreal Urban Agglomeration Land Use and Development Plan (Carte 32 Modulation de la densité résidentielle); - In the case of Rf residential zones, relax the standards related to type, lot coverage and building height; - In the case of Rf residential zones, remove from the Particular Provisions Table notes 32 and 33, which require a comprehensive plan, athe grouping of several properties and a minimum percentage of family housing before a redevelopment can be authorized; - Revise the setbacks according to the carachteristics of public thoroughfare and the desired urban form, rather than by building type; - Reduce the minimum habitable area per dwelling unit; - Allow sharing of parking areas by several properties; - Relax the requirements in number of parking spaces per use based on the zone's proximity to the multimodal transit station.